lemlac/mulem/docs/reference.md

     print("Never ran")
 ```

+When the parser encounters `loop`, it enters a *loop subject state.* Semicolons encountered in this state do not terminate the statement; they serve as delimiters for the step expressions.
+This state remains active until the parser matches the loop's body terminator (`then` or `until`).

 When you have one or more semicolons `;` in the subject of a `loop` before `then`, the first in the sequence will be the loop's subject field (such as a condition or `in` expression) and the other expressions will run at the end of each iteration of the loop.

 ```